 Post 2: How to save money growing your own vegetable garden

 This post is incredibly aligned with your online course.
-You want to give them a taste of what you have to offer – this post needs to be juicy.
-No half-baked content or rushed listicle.
+You want to give them a taste of what you have to offer.

 Post 3: The ultimate guide to vegetable gardening

-Post 4: The top 5 resources for gardeners
+Post 4: The top five resources for gardeners

 Things to keep in mind

 There are some best practices when it comes to using Quora to promote your brand and business.
 One thing to keep in mind is that banning is possible on Quora.

 For example, it’s possible for a stranger to go in and upvote all of your answers, which can trigger suspicion and lead to a ban Situations like that are unavoidable, but knowing how strict Quora can be, there are ways you can help yourself.